RobWar-code/code-libraries/README.md

 by the graphic functions using the @pixi/react Graphics procedures onto a <Stage> element.
 These are CONVERSION and PLOTTING functions.

+It has relatively limited representation of svg's allowing for polylines and bezier curves and fill colour and multiple paths, using the corresponding PIXI features.

 ### Conversion Functions